A Day Well Spent on the Connecticut Barns Trail Last Updated: March 2022

 With the decline of Connecticut farming came the decline of a New England icon, the barn.
 While other New England icons may seem more obvious (lighthouses, covered bridges, and lobster come to mind) it is hard to imagine a New England landscape without a barn in the scene.
 Many of Connecticut’s barns have already been lost, and others suffer from demolition by neglect.

 Like other forms of architecture, barns like this one in Woodstock (above) are a visual representation of our history.
 From the most humble post and beam construction to an architect designed gentleman’s barn, and everything in between, barns help to tell our Connecticut story.
-With this in mind, the Connecticut Trust for Historic Preservation set out to create an inventory of barns throughout the state.
+With this in mind, the Preservation Connecticut set out to create an inventory of barns throughout the state.

 From 2006-2010, with the help of over 400 volunteers, the bulk of the inventory was completed resulting in a list of almost 8,600 barns across the state!
 Key to leading the charge was Todd Levine, an architectural historian who now works for the State Historic Preservation Office.
 In speaking to Todd about his work on the project, the first step in preserving anything is to document what you have.